nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 # Using the rights matrix

-The `rights matrix` permits to allow or not the access of Users in a Group to Folders.
+The `rights matrix` permits to allow or deny the access of Users in a Group to Folders.

 To ease its understanding, the `rights matrix` uses colors and icons to indicate the specific rights set for a Group on a Folder.